Surya Bhedi Pranayama

 Surya Bhedi pranayama, or right nostril piercing pranayama, consists of two words: Surya (Sun)+ Bhedna (drilling).
 It is one of the essential Pranayamas mentioned in Swatamaram’s Hatha Yoga Pradipika.

-Surya Bhedi pranayama, as per yogic scriptures, the left nostril is called Ida or Chandra Nadi (moon nostril), and the right nostril represents Surya or Pingla (Sun nostril).
+According to yogic scriptures, Surya Bhedi pranayama refers to the left nostril as Ida or Chandra Nadi (the moon channel) and the right nostril as Surya or Pingala (the sun channel).
 Hatha Yoga Pradipika defines it as:-

 “Asana sukhade Yogi, badhawaha chaiwasanam tat; Dakshaya nadya samakrysya bahi stham pawnam shanahe.”